Titas Buzas

-Titas Buzas (Titas Buzas; born 14 June 2004) is a Lithuanian professional footballer who plays as an attacking midfielder for the Under-19 squad of German club FC Augsburg.
+Titas Buzas (Titas Buzas; born 14 June 2004) is a Lithuanian professional footballer who plays as an attacking midfielder for FC Hegelmann.

 He played for DFK Dainava in First League until 2021.
 In the summer of 2021, he left Alytus and moved to Ukraine to play for the youth team of Dynamo Kyiv.

 In 2022, he returned to Lithuania to play for FK Jonava.
 In June, he left Jonava.